csoltenborn/GoogleTestAdapter/README.md

 * Install through the Visual Studio Gallery - search for *Google Test Adapter*.
 This will make sure that the extension is updated automatically
 * Download and launch the [VSIX installer](https://ci.appveyor.com/api/buildjobs/nqkie3qal53y9mhq/artifacts/GoogleTestExtension/GoogleTestAdapterVSIX/bin/Release/GoogleTestAdapterVSIX.vsix)

-After restarting VS, your tests will be displayed in the test explorer at build completion.
+After restarting VS, your tests will be displayed in the test explorer at build completion time.
 If they don't, switch on *Debug mode* at *Tools/Options/Google Test Adapter/General*, which will show on the test console whether your test executables are recognized by GTA.
 If they don't, configure a *Test discovery regex* at the same place.

+#### Configuration

+GTA is configured through Visual Studio's standard options (Tools/Options/Google Test Adapter).

 #### Assigning traits to tests

 GTA has full support for traits, which can be assigned to tests in two ways:

-1. You can make use of the custom test macros provided in GTA_Traits.h, which contain macros for simple tests, tests with fixtures and parameterized tests with one, two, or three traits.
+1. You can make use of the custom test macros provided in GTA_Traits.h, which contain macros for simple tests, tests with fixtures and parameterized tests, each with one, two, or three traits.
 2. Combinations of regular expressions and traits can be specified under the GTA options: If a test's name matches one of these regular expressions, the according trait is assigned to that test.

 More precisely, traits are assigned to tests in three phases: